The Tragic Real-Life Story Of The Go-Go's

 Belinda Carlisle was addicted to cocaine and alcohol

-A lot of rock stars get involved in cocaine because it helps them get high and stay there for hours on end.
-That wasn't necessarily so for the Go-Go's singer Belinda Carlisle, who'd started dabbling in drugs at the age of 14, per The Daily Record.
+The Go-Go's singer, Belinda Carlisle, started dabbling in drugs at the age of 14.
 "One of the reasons that I got into cocaine was because it was an appetite suppressant," she told Fox News.
-But then, addiction set in.
-According to The Guardian, Carlisle struggled with an extreme dependency on the drug for about three decades.
-"I can't believe I'm not dead," she said.
+But then, addiction set in, and Carlisle dealt with an extreme dependency on the drug for about three decades.
+"I can't believe I'm not dead," she said to The Guardian.
 "I should actually look like the Phantom of the Opera with just two holes in the front of my face."

 Advertisement